kalisio/feathers-keycloak-listener/docs/Test.md

 The tests should be run in that order.

-You can skip some tests, but then depending on the current step, you may have to provide `KAPP_ACCESS_TOKEN` and/or `KAPP_ACCESS_TOKEN2` in the environment.
+You can skip some tests, but then, depending on the current step, you may have to provide `KAPP_ACCESS_TOKEN` and/or `KAPP_ACCESS_TOKEN2` in the environment.